 The full form of LCD is Liquid Crystal Display.
-LCD is a flat – panel display system that is primarily seen in Television and computer screens, which is also used by cell phones presently.
-Such LCDs are entirely different from the previous CRT displays and it utilizes liquid crystals as its primary mode of operation rather than cathode rays.
+LCD is a flat-panel display system that is primarily seen in Television and computer screens, which is also used by cell phones presently.
+Such LCDs are entirely different from the previous CRT displays and it utilizes liquid crystals as their primary mode of operation rather than cathode rays.

 LCD consists of millions of pixels created from crystal and organized in a rectangular pattern on the LCD panel.
-For LCD, it has backlights that bring light to every pixel.
-Every pixel has a sub-pixel (RGB) red, green & blue which can be switched off or on.
-When all subpixels are switched off, it is black while all subpixels are switched on a hundred per cent then it is white.
+LCD has backlights that bring light to every pixel.
+Every pixel has a sub-pixel (RGB), red, green & blue, which can be switched off or on.
+When all subpixels are switched off, it is black, while all subpixels are switched on a hundred per cent, then it is white.

 Construction of LCD

-- LCD is a combination of two phases of the liquid and solid matter.
+- LCD is a combination of two phases of liquid and solid matter

-- Active Matrix Grid is new technology is used in smartphones with LCD screen.
+- Active Matrix Grid is a new technology used in smartphones with LCD screens

-- Passive Matrix Grid is an older technology and is used in some older apps.
+- Passive Matrix Grid is an older technology used in some older apps

 Working principles of LCD